blahmz/Direct-link-to-drive/README.md

 ## License

 This repository is open-source and provided for educational purposes only.
 The author is not responsible for any misuse.

-Your GitHub README.md file has been created.
-Let me know if you need any modifications!